kmichiel/segment-routing/_pages/splash.md

 permalink: /
 date: null
 sitemap: true
 excerpt: |
       A source-routing architecture that seeks the right balance between distributed intelligence and centralized optimization. <br/>

       The application steers its packets through an ordered list of instructions and realizes end-to-end policy without creating any per-flow state in the network.

+excerpt-SRv6: |
+      SRv6 implementats SR on the IPv6 data plane.
+It uses the SR extension Header (SRH) to carry the instrucions in the packet header.
+excerpt-SRMPLS: |
+      SR MPLS implements SR on the MPLS data plane.
+It uses the existing MPLS architecture to carry the instructions in the packet header.

 feature_row_benefits:
   - title: Simple